victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 5. Peer code review
 6. Deployment and performance monitoring

 Implicit in these steps is the support of co-workers and management - in other words, someone to answer to.
-How can a solo freelance developer create a similar environment of accountability?
+How can a solo product creator build a similar environment of accountability?

-### Solo developer feedback loop
+### Solo product creator feedback loop

-Here are some possible steps that an individual freelance developer can implement to create a short feedback loop:
+Here are some possible steps that an individual solo product creator can implement to create a short feedback loop:

 1. Build discipline
 1. Clarify concrete top-level goals